d-zucho/obsidian_the_grind/Reduce Function.md

  it's a reducer function on each element of the array resulting in a single value.

-main goal is to take an array and apply an element  "*reduce*" it down to a signle value
+Main goal is to take an array and apply an element  "*reduce*" it down to a signle value